Henry Poole & Co: History

-The business first opened in Brunswick Square in 1806, originally specializing in military tailoring around the Battle of Waterloo.
+The business first opened in 1806 at Brunswick Square, originally specializing in military tailoring during the Napoleonic Wars.
 After the death of founder James Poole, it relocated to Savile Row in 1846.
 Henry Poole ran the business until his death in 1876, after which his cousin, Samuel Cundey (1823-1883), took over.
 Both are buried in Highgate Cemetery.

-The company has remained in the control of the Cundey family through five generations, with current chairman Simon Cundey having assumed the position after the passing of his father in August 2024.
+The company has remained in the control of the Cundey family through five generations.
+The current managing director, Simon Cundey, assumed this position after the passing of his father in August 2024.

-The company holds royal warrants of appointment and supplies the Lord Chamberlain’s office with court dress.
+The company holds royal warrants of appointment and supplies the Lord Chamberlain's office with court dress.
 Their livery department also created uniforms for the 200th anniversary of the Battle of Trafalgar.

 Origins of the tuxedo

 In 1860, Henry Poole made a short evening or smoking jacket for the Prince of Wales to wear at informal dinner parties at Sandringham.
 In 1886, during a visit to London, the Prince invited James Potter of Tuxedo Park, New York, to spend a weekend at Sandringham House.
-He was advised that he could have a smoking jacket made by the Prince’s tailor, Henry Poole & Co.
+He was advised that he could have a smoking jacket made by the Prince's tailor, Henry Poole & Co.

-When the Potters returned to New York, Potter wore his new smoking jacket to the Tuxedo Club.
-Fellow members quickly began having copies made for themselves, adopting the jacket as their informal uniform for club “stag” dinners.
-As a result, the dinner jacket became known as a tuxedo (or tux) in America.
+When Potter returned to New York, he wore this new smoking jacket at the Tuxedo Club.
+Fellow members quickly began having copies made for themselves, adopting the jacket as their informal uniform for club "stag" dinners.
+As a result, the jacket became known as a tuxedo (or tux) in the United States.